Water damage due to no heat? A few things a landlord can do to effectively encourage tenants to turn on the heat and keep it on.

-During the winter season people spend more money on heat, and with temperatures dropping below zero for longer periods of time, the cost of heating homes is only rising.
-Homeowners might help tenants by offering $100 reduction in rent for two or three months.
-It’s a goodwill gesture that extends an understanding of possibly strained resources, and protects the property owner’s interests at the same time.
+During the winter season, people spend more money on heat, and with temperatures dropping below zero for longer periods of time, the cost of heating homes is only rising.
+Homeowners might help tenants by offering a $100 reduction in rent for two or three months.
+It’s a goodwill gesture that extends an understanding of possibly strained resources and protects the property owner’s interests at the same time.

 Send a reminder to tenants that they are responsible for maintaining the house at a minimum temperature, and if they’re going to be away for any reason to advise the landlord.
 Landlords could also add a typical clause in the rental agreement that requires tenants to heat their units.